-At A New Direction we are interested in understanding the idea that engagement in art and culture through childhood contributes to becoming a well-rounded individual, better able to access opportunities and navigate choices as you get older – we refer to this idea as Cultural Capital.
-In more simple terms, understanding which children and young people are engaging in arts and culture and which are not, and the possible barriers to entry and how these differ from those of young people living in different circumstances.
+Broadly, we are interested in understanding the idea that engagement in art and culture through childhood contributes to becoming a well-rounded individual, better able to access opportunities and navigate choices as you get older – we refer to this idea as Cultural Capital.
+In more simple terms, we want to understand which children and young people are engaging in arts and culture which are not, the possible barriers to entry and how these differ from those of young people living in different circumstances.